 Cities have tremendous influence over how and where infrastructure is built and serve as a critical and necessary partner in the market transformation effort to make electric vehicles a significant part of Minnesota’s passenger car fleet.
 In its comp plan, cities can adopt EV language in the areas of policy, regulation, capital improvements, administration, programs and leadership that put the city on a path to become a EV-ready city.

 Specify numeric targets (reductions in energy usage, GHG emissions) and target dates for at least city operations (for example, Massachusetts challenges cities to reduce energy use 20% within 5 years); adopt infrastructure resiliency goals; include EV charging stations as a permitted accessory use in select or all zoning districts.
-Report stand-alone sustainability plans under action 24.5; report stand-alone climate adaptation/resilience plans under action 29.2
+Report stand-alone sustainability plans under BPA 24.5; report stand-alone climate adaptation/resilience plans under BPA 29.2.

-Adopt an aggressive goal, such as the Rochester, MN mayoral goal of carbon-free by 2031; report municipal utility targets for renewable energy generation; adopt social resiliency goals around education (STEM curriculum), population mix (retention of millennials, racial/income diversity).
+Adopt an aggressive goal, such as the Rochester, MN mayoral goal of becoming carbon-free by 2031; report municipal utility targets for renewable energy generation; adopt social resiliency goals around education (STEM curriculum), population mix (retention of young people, racial/income diversity).

 Who's doing it